terrestris/react-geo/src/CoordinateInfo/CoordinateInfo.example.md

   Tooltip
 } from 'antd';
 import * as copy from 'copy-to-clipboard';
+import GeoJSON from 'ol/format/GeoJSON.js';
+import { Vector as VectorLayer } from 'ol/layer.js';
 import OlLayerTile from 'ol/layer/Tile';
+import { bbox as bboxStrategy } from 'ol/loadingstrategy.js';
 import OlMap from 'ol/Map';
 import { fromLonLat } from 'ol/proj';
 import OlSourceOSM from 'ol/source/OSM';
 import OlSourceTileWMS from 'ol/source/TileWMS';
+import VectorSource from 'ol/source/Vector.js';
 import OlView from 'ol/View';
-import React, { useEffect,useState } from 'react';
+import React, { useEffect, useState } from 'react';

 const queryLayer = new OlLayerTile({
   name: 'States (USA)',